Published on - 10-05-2019

 A purchase order is raised for each payment made and retained for seven years along with delivery notes and receipts.

 c) Cheque payments

 This is not the preferred method of payment and will be kept to a minimum.

 ii) The individual requiring the cheque may not also sign it.

 iii) A numbered voucher is raised against each cheque and retained for seven years.

 a) Cash - Counted and recorded daily.
 Amounts confirmed by independent dual counting by Assistant to Staffing & Business Leader and Finance/Personnel Assistant and with any discrepancies reported immediately to the Staffing & Business Leader in the first instance.

-Cash is held in the school safe to a maximum of £3,000 and banked once a week by Key Line.
+Cash is held in the school safe to a maximum of £3,000 and banked once a week by Jade Security Services.

 b) Monitoring Expenditure -